What Is Addiction

 What’s the Difference Between Addiction And Abuse?

-Addiction and abuse are terms quite frequently used synonymously.
+Addiction and abuse are terms quite frequently used interchangeably.
 But, they are a bit different.
 Substance abuse is when an individual may experience a few symptoms of addiction, but not all.
 So, although substance abuse may lead to an addiction, it is not as severe just yet.
 Addiction is when an individual exhibits more than just a few symptoms of addiction and does not stop using the drug of choice even after experiencing obvious consequences due to addiction.

 How Addiction Affects The Brain